merayen/KitchenTimer/doc/Brainstorming.md

         - Sets how much gram this task will make, if it does that

 ## How to structure
+*Nope, not doing like this.
+Only Item and Task.*

 - Everything could be an "Item":
     - The ingredient
     - The tool